Elastigirl: Characterization and animation

 Her character model was built in Maya, rigged and animated using Pixar's proprietary tools, and rendered in RenderMan.
 To show the turmoil she endures when using her powers, the director decided a simple morph would not suffice.
 Helen's musculature was particularly difficult to master, since the character must stretch, bend, and fold herself into various shapes.
 Animators developed a program called a deformer, which allowed them to twist and turn the character as required, and mold her body and limbs into different shapes.
-Character supervisor Bill Wise believes Helen was likely the most unique and sophisticated articulation rig Pixar had created to that point.
+Character supervisor Bill Wise believes Helen was likely the most sophisticated articulation rig Pixar had created to that point.
 Character articulation artist Mark Therrell explained that one of the most significant challenges Helen posed was creating an "attractive woman" that could be articulated in a traditional way, using natural human joints and proportions.
-He added that the team also needed to transition this rig into a “monster-like” form that still appeared elegant, slender, and feminine while performing actions that were humanly impossible.
+He added that the team also needed to transition this rig into a "monster-like" form that still appeared elegant, slender, and feminine while performing actions that were humanly impossible.
 To achieve this, Therrell created two different rigs: the first was a standard rig, traditionally articulated using Pixar's proprietary animation software; the second was a "snake" rig that used the curve deformer on a duplicate of her geometry.
 By layering the snake rig on top of the standard rig, they were able to control a nearly identical version of Helen's body that remains hidden from audiences.
 Animators would animate Helen like any other human character, switching to a different rig when they needed her to stretch, and using control points along the curve to achieve various effects, such as constraining objects and wrapping her arms around telephone poles.
 To return to animating the original Helen, animators reduced her control point values back to zero.